seandstewart/bardly/pending/romances/cymbeline/uncut.md

 To Milford-Haven.

 **BELARIUS**
-What’s your name?
+What's your name?

 **IMOGEN**
 Fidele, sir.
 I have a kinsman who
-Is bound for Italy; he embark’d at Milford;
+Is bound for Italy; he embark'd at Milford;
 To whom being going, almost spent with hunger,
-I am fall’n in this offence.
+I am fall'n in this offence.

 **BELARIUS**
 Prithee, fair youth,
 Think us no churls, nor measure our good minds
 By this rude place we live in.
-Well encounter’d!
+Well encounter'd!
-’Tis almost night: you shall have better cheer
+'Tis almost night: you shall have better cheer
 Ere you depart: and thanks to stay and eat it.
 Boys, bid him welcome.

 **GUIDERIUS**
 Were you a woman, youth,
 I should woo hard but be your groom.
 In honesty,
-I bid for you as I’d buy.
+I bid for you as I'd buy.

 **ARVIRAGUS**
-I’ll make’t my comfort
+I'll make't my comfort
-He is a man; I’ll love him as my brother:
+He is a man; I'll love him as my brother:
-And such a welcome as I’d give to him
+And such a welcome as I'd give to him
 After long absence, such is yours: most welcome!
-Be sprightly, for you fall ’mongst friends.
+Be sprightly, for you fall 'mongst friends.

 **IMOGEN**
-’Mongst friends,
+'Mongst friends,
 If brothers.

 *\[Aside]*
 Would it had been so, that they
-Had been my father’s sons! then had my prize
+Had been my father's sons! then had my prize
 Been less, and so more equal ballasting
 To thee, Posthumus.